bclehmann/wstat/README.md

 ## Linux Users

-This does work on Linux, however, for some features, notable graph plotting, it will not work as expected unless you compile your own version.
-You have been warned.
+This does work on Linux, all you have to do is find the file `wstat` in `bin/Release/netcoreapp3.0/linux-x64`, make it executable, and then run.
+If you need help making it executable, this should do: https://askubuntu.com/questions/229589/how-to-make-a-file-e-g-a-sh-script-executable-so-it-can-be-run-from-a-termi

+Please make sure you do this to the file `wstat` with no extension, not `wstat.dll` or anything like that.

 ## Open Source